 Metaplasia means to change from one normal type of tissue to another normal type of tissue.
 It has been proposed by some that endometrial tissue has the ability in some cases to replace other types of tissues outside the uterus.

-Studies have shown that first-degree relatives of women with this disease are more likely to develop endometriosis.
+Studies have shown that first-degree relatives of people with this disease are more likely to develop endometriosis.
 And when there is a hereditary link, the disease tends to be worse in the next generation.

 Retrograde menstruation theory

 Retrograde menstruation suggests that during menstruation some of the menstrual tissue backs up through the fallopian tubes, implants in the abdomen, and grows.
 Most people experience some menstrual tissue backup and it is unclear why, but in some people this tissue grows and endometriosis develops.

 Symptoms of endometriosis

 The most common symptom of endometriosis is pelvic pain.
 The pain often correlates to the menstrual cycle, however a patients with endometriosis may also experience pain at other times during their monthly cycle.

 Pain may be felt:

 - In the bowel during menstruation